sparktsang/sparktsang.github.io/_posts/body-and-system.md

 We moved.
 He spoke softly, and I had to pull my chair closer to hear his story.
 We were two men, struggling.
 He was struggling for survival, and I, against a rising tide of my own complicated motives, was struggling, simply, to do the right thing.

-He agreed to talk.
-And as he spoke, the riddle of Tshepo began to assemble itself into a devastating portrait of a man betrayed by the systems he had trusted.
+As he spoke, the riddle of Tshepo began to assemble itself into a devastating portrait of a man betrayed by the systems he had trusted.

 He was a dancer.
 His body was his temple, his instrument, his capital.
 He had started at eleven, was teaching for free by sixteen, and earning a living from it by eighteen.
 Dancing was not a job; it was his entire life.
 He had even been accepted into a prestigious four-year university dance program, but when a job offer from Universal Studios Japan came, complete with a work visa, he didn't hesitate.
 He dropped out of university and flew to his dream.